levanthanh-ptit/go-grpc-kit/README.md

 ## gRPC Server

-An lightweight `gRPC Server` for embeding to lift off declaring basic of gRPC server.
+An lightweight `gRPC Server` for embedding to lift off declaring basic of gRPC server.

 ### `GrpcServer` struct

 - `name`: Name of the server.
 - `host`: Host to bind on.
 - `port`: Port to listen on
-- `gprpcRegisterHandler`: Provide an `*grpc.Server` as parameter to register.
+- `grpcRegisterHandler`: Provide an `*grpc.Server` as parameter to register.
 - `server`: An `*grpc.Server` object.
 - `serverOpts`: Options to pass to `server`.